0xTracker/0x-event-extractor/README.md

 Run `yarn install` to install dependencies and then run `yarn start`/`nodemon` to start the extractor.
 You should start to see events being persisted.

+## 🌳 Project Structure

+The project uses a monorepo structure which accomodates different 0x.js dependencies for different versions of the 0x protocol.
+This structure is mostly invisible in day to day work since it is managed by Yarn.
+To add or remove dependencies in sub-packages however you'll need a basic understanding of [Yarn Workspaces](https://yarnpkg.com/en/docs/workspaces).

 ## 🛠 Configuration

 Configuration is handled by a combination of [dotenv](https://github.com/motdotla/dotenv) files and [node-config](https://github.com/lorenwest/node-config).
 If you need to tweak anything you can either edit your .env file or create a config/local.js file with overrides for the configuration found in config/default.js.

+## ⚠️ Caveats

+On July 12th 2019 a [vulnerability was discovered](https://blog.0xproject.com/post-mortem-0x-v2-0-exchange-vulnerability-763015399578) in 0x V2 which resulted in a shutdown and redployment of the contract.
+Because of this the 0x Event Extractor currently only collects event logs from the latest V2 contract (dubbed v2.1), meaning that V2 events before 12th July are not collected.
+This will be improved in the future by the use of v2 and v2.1 extractors which will handle the pre and post vulnerability contracts respectively.

 ## 👨‍💻 Maintainers